philiphendry/blog/_posts/2008-03-27-redirecting-assembly-versions-in-net.markdown

 slug: redirecting-assembly-versions-in-net
 title: Redirecting Assembly Versions in .Net
 wordpress_id: 63
-categories:
-- .Net
+tags:
-- Dev Problem
+- dot-net
-- Microsoft
+- problem
-- Visual Studio
+- visual-studio
 ---

 We were having a problem with deserialization on one of our projects and although the cause seemed obvious the solution wasn't!